AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* gharieþa - faith
 * gijū - to watch
 * glenū - to transfer
+	* glenesfū - to translate
 * goblū - to invent
+* gorezū - to happen
+	* goreziera - happening / event
 * hafalū - to trade
 	* hafalieng - money
 * hafnū - to bestow luck
 * hanū - to solve
 * hefū - to lift
 * hekū - to make easy
+* hertezū - to tile
+	* hertez - floor
 * heskū - to order
 * hevrū - to carry / to bear
 	* hevrieng - bag / pouch